reactivepixel/inventoryManager/readme.md

 |---|---|---|
 | `unit/shipping` | `POST` | `STATUS` |

-All orders with a status of "shipping" are returned.
-A total of all orders is also returned.
+These units are involved in the shipping stage.

 #### Request
+Units table is queried for all units with a status corresponding to shipping.

 ```javascript
 {